 Here's what you'll need to enter your remaining transactions.
-Remember, you'll only need to enter transactions from the start date you entered for your company file to today.
+Remember, you'll only need to enter transactions from the start date you entered for your company file to today, and you'll be able to batch-import a lot of it.